gurukishore111/Smart-Funding/Readme.md

 # Smart funding 💰

-Smart funding is a Web3 Blockchain Crowdfunding Platform where users can list campaigns with a target amount and a deadline using their web3 wallet and also fund the campaigns with ethers
+Smart funding is a Web3 Blockchain Crowdfunding Platform where users can list campaigns with a target amount and a deadline using their web3 wallet and also fund the campaigns with ETH

 ## Folder structure